Sienci-Labs/Resources/longmill/software/lm-post-processors.md

   <li>Duane S: <a href="https://www.facebook.com/groups/mill.one/permalink/1122661888205141/" target="_blank" rel="noopener">https://www.facebook.com/groups/mill.one/permalink/1122661888205141/</a></li>
 </ul>

-<strong>Fun fact:</strong> some other members of the grbl CNC family include OpenBuilds, Shapeoko, BobsCNC and X-Carve - all starting just as the LongMill has from an Arduino Uno.
+<b>Fun fact:</b> some other members of the grbl CNC family include OpenBuilds, Shapeoko, BobsCNC and X-Carve - all starting just as the LongMill has from an Arduino Uno.